Horace Mann School: Initial reports

 On June 6, 2012, The New York Times Magazine published an article by a former student, alleging multiple instances of sexual abuse of students by teachers at the school.
-The incidents occurred during the 1970s to the 1990s.
-The article also addressed how school administrators over time dealt with the incidents, both within the school community and, in the case of one teacher, in a post-employment reference.
-The affected students were identified by partial name or letter and many administrators and board members had limited or no comment.
-New York State statute of limitations in most or all of the incidents addressed ran out when the former students turned 23.
-Several of the central figures were dead, at least two by suicide—one of the accused, and one of the students.
-Another of the accused teachers, Johannes Somary, a music teacher, died in 2011.
-On June 23, 2012, The New York Times reported that Tek Young Lin, Horace Mann's former chaplain who also served as an English teacher and track coach, admitted that he had had sexual relations with his students.
+The incidents occurred during the 1970s, 1980s, and 1990s.
+The article also addressed how school administrators dealt with the incidents over time, both within the school community and, in the case of one teacher, in a post-employment reference.
+The victims were identified by partial name or letter.
+The New York State statute of limitations in most or all incidents ran out when the former students turned 23.
+Several of the central figures were dead, at least two by suicide—one of the accused and one of the students.
+One of the accused, music teacher Johannes Somary, died in 2011.
+On June 23, 2012, The New York Times reported that Tek Young Lin, Horace Mann's former chaplain who also served as an English teacher and track coach, admitted that he had had sexual relations with several male students.

 Hilltop Cares Foundation

-As a result of the sexual abuse and resulting controversy, the Hilltop Cares Foundation was formed in the summer of 2012 by members of the Horace Mann community, including alumni Marjorie Kaufman and Joe Rose, to help victims from the school and to promote healing.
-The charitable organization helps alumni with their therapy costs and studies related issues in the broader community.
-It is a nonprofit and is independent of the school’s administration and board of trustees.
-The Chair for Hilltop Cares, Kaufman, explained that Hilltop Cares plans to "provide support for alumni who suffered abuse at the school years ago, to support their therapy, as well as to bring about some healing to the whole Horace Mann community."
+As a result of the sexual abuse and resulting controversy, the Hilltop Cares Foundation was formed in the summer of 2012 by members of the Horace Mann community, including alumni, to help victims from the school and to promote healing.
+The charitable organization helps alumni with their therapy costs and addresses related issues in the broader community.
+It is a nonprofit and independent of the school's administration and board of trustees.
+The Chair for Hilltop Cares said they strive to bring healing to the Horace Mann community.

 Negotiations

 In March 2013, the school was reportedly in negotiation with more than thirty students for compensation related to the abuse claims.
 Eighteen different faculty members had been accused, and events spanning the four decades prior to 2000 identified.
-In March 2013, The New Yorker published an article discussing sexual abuse allegations against a former Horace Mann English teacher, Robert Berman.
-In April, The New York Times reported the school had reached a settlement with about 27 of the 37 students identified as having been abused.
-The school formally apologized on May 24 to the community for the events that had occurred and published the actions the school has taken and protocols which were put in place to protect current and future students.
+In March 2013, The New Yorker published an article discussing sexual abuse allegations against former Horace Mann English teacher Robert Berman.
+In April, The New York Times reported the school had settled with about 27 of the 37 students identified as having been abused.
+The school formally apologized to the community on May 24 for the events that had occurred and published the actions the school has taken and protocols that were put in place to protect current and future students.